The President’s Grip on Power

 Wednesday, March 11th, from 4-5pm EST, on Zoom

-A dangerous debate is brewing below the radar that threatens to intensify the administration's grip on executive power.
+A dangerous debate is brewing that threatens to intensify the President’s grip on executive power.
 Yes, the nation is veering toward autocracy.
-But will rewriting the Constitution at this time solve our many issues?
-Should the Constitution be reinvented?
+Do we need to save the Constitution or amend it?
+Can the elections be free and fair?

 If you care about American democracy, you need to be in this room.
 Bring your questions.